 In practice, it seems hard to find the exact T^ and h^ for a specified r^ .
 This is because the general form of f(h, T) is usually unknown.
-In particular, the expression of f(h, T) depends on network loss situations as well as network topology.
-Therefore, it is desirable to find a near-optimal pair in a simple and efficient way.
+In particular, the expression of f(h, T) depends on network loss conditions as well as network topology.
+Therefore, it is desirable to design a method to find a near-optimal pair without knowledge of the mathematical expression for r = f(h, T).

-Theorem 1 shows how to find a feasible pair (h', T') which is close to $(h^, T^).$
+Theorem 1 shows how to find a feasible pair (h', T') that is close to (h^, T^) .

-Theorem 1 Given that f(h,T) is a non-increasing function of h and T, let (h', T') be a solution to the following set of inequalities,
+Theorem 1 Given that f(h,T) is a non-increasing function of h and T, let (h',T') be a solution to the following set of inequalities,